JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ## 4 Concepts
 ### 4.1 Morphological Analysis
-In the table below are listed all the options for different functions of the NAO robot. all the options will be conciderd while making the final design. at least 3 concepts will be made with different themes. later the concepts will be weight against eachother and the best one will be chosen as the final design.
+In the table below are listed all the options for different functions of the NAO robot. all the options will be considered while making the final design. at least 3 concepts will be made with different themes. later the concepts will be weight against each other and the best one will be chosen as the final design.
 ```
 | Functions             		| Option 1                             | Option 2                              | Option 2                  | Option 4  |
 |---------------------------|--------------------------------------|---------------------------------------|---------------------------|-----------|